Go to :

 European Patent with Unitary effect (Unitary Patent)

-The unitary patent is coming.
+The unitary patent is in force since June 1, 2023.
 Here you can find everything about the new instrument and how you can use it.

 Main content: